In this article

 Online high yield savings account nearly always pay more than brick and mortar banks and, as long as you double check the bank has FDIC coverage (any actual bank does), then you are insured against bank failure for up to $250,000 individually or $500,000 in a joint account.

-While I used to be a fan of Goldman Sach’s Marcus, they now only earn 4.4% which is sub-optimal.
+While I used to be a fan of Goldman Sach’s Marcus, they earn much less than they used to which is sub-optimal.
 And while you can get an extra 1% for 3 months by getting a referral bonus, that is a lot of work to just barely top what you can get with no effort.

 Money Market Accounts

-Some people love money market accounts (which are generally invested in government bonds and related instruments) instead of high yield savings accounts .
-Some online banks offer a money market account (UFB does but at the same rate as savings), but you’ll most often buy these in your brokerage account.
+Some people love money market accounts (which are generally invested in government bonds and related instruments) instead of high yield savings accounts.
+Some online banks offer a money market account but you’ll most often buy these in your brokerage account.

 My two gold standards for money market accounts are both Vanguard funds.
 Some other banks will let you buy these in their own brokerage accounts but some won’t and you’ll have to look for the closest match.
 For instance, you can buy the Vanguard funds I’m about to mention in a Chase brokerage account but not Citi and not Schwab.
 Obviously you can open then in a Vanguard account 😉